Radiation Therapy

 In addition, the National Cancer Institute (NCI) has treatment overviews.

-If you’re facing radiation therapy, remember, many people have been where you are today.
+If you’re facing radiation therapy, it’s normal to feel worried or scared about going through treatment and the side effects you may have.
+Many people have been where you are today.
 They had the same fears.
-They’ve gone through breast cancer treatment, recovered and are living their lives.
+They’ve gone through breast cancer treatment and are living their lives.

 Learn more about social support and support groups.